SafaMessaoud/met_svgd_website/4-optimizations.md

 ## Stein Discrepancy as a Stopping Criterion

 In SVGD, the number of iterations $L$ is a hyperparameter that must be tuned for each target distribution $p$.
-MET-SVGD instead employs an adaptive number of steps $L_c$ by monitoring convergence at each iteration through the Stein discrepancy
+MET-SVGD instead employs an adaptive number of steps $L_c$ by monitoring convergence at each iteration through the Stein discrepancy.

 \begin{equation}
 \mathbb{S}(q^l,p)